-The famed Waa-Mu Show returns this spring to Cahn Auditorium, 600 Emerson St., on the Evanston campus with a romantic comedy exploring how love can transcend boundaries.
+Northwestern University’s famed Waa-Mu Show returns to Cahn Auditorium, 600 Emerson St., on the Evanston campus with a romantic comedy exploring how love can transcend boundaries.
 “Romance en Route” premieres April 28 and runs through May 7, 2023.

-“This year’s production is particularly exciting because it’s the first time in Waa-Mu history where the entire design team is made up of undergraduates,” said 2023 Waa-Mu co-chair Daniel Maton ’24.
+“This year’s production is particularly exciting because it's the first time in Waa-Mu’s history where the entire design team is made up of undergraduates,” said 2023 Waa-Mu co-chair Daniel Maton (’24).
 “I can’t wait for audiences to see the great work of Northwestern undergraduate designers as they transform Cahn Auditorium into the City of Lights”

 “This year’s story is centered around youthful self-discovery, and the uncovering of what role a relationship serves in one’s life,” Morand said.
 “I hope audiences go home believing in love, while also believing in their own value outside of a relationship.”

 Tickets are available via the Wirtz Center Website and range between $10 and $30.
 Thursday, Friday and Saturday performances begin at 7:30 p.m.
 Sunday matinee performances begin at 2 p.m.
 Runtime is 2 hours and 15 minutes with one intermission.

 The Waa-Mu Show began in 1929 when the Women’s Athletic Association (W.A.A.) joined forces with the Men’s Union (M.U.) in a performance of original, student-written material.
 The show was traditionally a musical revue, consisting of Northwestern-inspired vignettes tied together by a theme.
 However, over the last decade, the Waa-Mu Show has evolved into an original full-length musical with book, lyrics and orchestration by students.